xtremelysocial/flat-blocks-pro/readme.txt

 * Added new custom variables for hover opacity and hover style for links and hover opacity for buttons. --wp--custom--color--link--hover-opacity, --wp--custom--color--link--hover-style, and --wp--custom--color--button--hover-opacity.
 * Changed separator (hr) color to use the highlight color when used on a colored background (group, columns, etc.)
 * Updated the new default link underline logic to set non-underlined links to underline on hover.
-* Added new custom variable for color scheme (--wp--custom--color--scheme).
-Defaults to light, but the two dark  theme styles set it to "light dark" so that input fields are dark.
-The Auto Dark Mode color scheme no longer uses "Additional CSS" on the theme style because WordPress doesn't handle it very well.
 * Set input fields to inherit the body font (lato by default) and in dark themes to use a dark background.
 * Removed font color from Rounded, Rounded Border, and Thick Rounded Border styles so they default to the overall Contrast color (#555555 by default).
 This is useful in case you want to change the background color to a dark color.
 Just be sure to set a light font color if you do.
 * Added No Padding style to the Media & Text block.